Mikhail Razvozhayev: Governor of Sevastopol

-On September 30, 2019 Razvozhayev formed the new composition of the Government of Sevastopol.
+On 30 September 2019, Razvozhayev formed the new composition of the Government of Sevastopol.
 The government included seven deputy governors: Vladimir Bazarov, Aleksander Kulagin, Maria Litovko, Aleksey Parikin, Svetlana Pirogova, Denis Solodovnikov, and the ex-Senator of the Federation Council from Sevastopol Olga Timofeyeva.

 On 25 October 2019 at the conference of the party "United Russia", Razvozhayev was approved as secretary of the Sevastopol regional branch.
 This decision was supported by the majority at the party conference of the Sevastopol branch of the party.

 Family

-Razvozhayev is married, and has two children.
+Razvozhayev is married and has two children.

+Sanctions

+In January 2020, he was sanctioned by the European Union, the United Kingdom and the United States after he was appointed as the governor of Sevastopol.

+In July 2022, following the Russian invasion of Ukraine, he was included in the sanctions list of the United Kingdom before being dropped from the list in August 2022 and re-added in the asset freeze list in September 2022.

+For similar reasons, he has been included in the sanctions list of Australia, Canada, Monaco, Switzerland and Ukraine.